A global definition of quasinormal modes for Kerr-AdS Black Holes: Introduction

 According to the proposed holographic correspondence, a black hole in an AdS background is dual to a thermal state on the conformal boundary.
 Behavior of perturbations in the bulk therefore yields predictions on thermalization timescales for the dual gauge theory which are difficult to calculate within the strongly coupled field theory.
 It is also important to note that QNMs have a distinguished interpretation in the AdS/CFT correspondence \cite{cardoso:2014:jhep,horowitz:2000:prd}.

-Additionally, a major unsolved problem in mathematical general relativity is the nonlinear instability of global anti-de Sitter space, in the sense that a generic perturbation of such a metric will grow and form a black hole \cite{balasubramanian2014holographic,bizon:2014:grg,bizon:2011:prl,bizon2015resonant,buchel2015conserved,dias:2012:cqg:b,dias:2012:cqg}.
-If AdS is indeed unstable, a natural question is whether the endpoint of instability for global AdS is a Kerr--AdS black hole.
+Additionally, a major unsolved problem in mathematical general relativity is the nonlinear instability of global anti-de Sitter space, in the sense that a generic perturbation of such a metric will grow and form a black hole \cite{balasubramanian2014holographic,bizon:2014:grg,bizon2015resonant,bizon:2011:prl,buchel2015conserved,craps:2014vaa,craps:2014jwa,dias:2012:cqg}.
+If AdS is indeed unstable, a natural question is whether the endpoint of instability is a Kerr--AdS black hole.
 Both of these subjects have motivated substantial interest in the nonlinear instability (or stability) of Kerr--AdS \cite{cardoso:2014:jhep,dias:2012:cqg:b,dias:2012:cqg,holzegel:2015,holzegel2013decay,holzegel:2013:cmp,holzegel2014quasimodes,holzegel:2012wt}.
-In particular, Holzegel--Smulevici established logarithmic decay of massive scalar waves on Kerr--AdS backgrounds \cite{holzegel2013decay} (with Dirichlet conditions imposed at the conformal boundary), and then demonstrated the optimality of this decay rate \cite{holzegel2014quasimodes} (see also \cite{gannot:2014} for the Schwarzschild--AdS case).
-This slow decay rate lead to the conjecture that Kerr--AdS itself is nonlineary unstable.
+In particular, Holzegel--Smulevici established logarithmic decay of massive scalar fields on Kerr--AdS backgrounds \cite{holzegel2013decay} (with Dirichlet conditions imposed at the conformal boundary), and then demonstrated the optimality of this decay rate \cite{holzegel2014quasimodes} (see also \cite{gannot:2014} for the Schwarzschild--AdS case).
+This slow decay rate led to the conjecture that Kerr--AdS itself is nonlineary unstable.

-This paper studies the particular case of scalar perturbations of Kerr--AdS black holes.
+This paper continues the study of scalar perturbations of Kerr--AdS black holes.
 The relevant linear equation to be solved is the Klein--Gordon equation

-where $(\mathcal{M}_+,g)$ is the exterior of a Kerr--AdS black hole, and $\nu$ is an effective mass parameter which in appropriate units satisfies the Breitenlohner--Freedman unitarity bound $\nu >0$.
+where $l$ is related to the negative cosmological constant by $l^2 = 3/|\Lambda|$.
 The purpose of this paper is to provide a robust definition of QNFs for Kerr--AdS metrics which does not depend on any extra symmetries (separation of variables), and then show that the QNF spectrum forms a discrete subset of the complex plane.
-This means studying solutions to \eqref{eq:kg} of the form $\phi = e^{-i\lambda t}u$, where $\lambda \in \mathbb{C}$ and $u$ is a function on the time slice $\{ t = 0 \}$ (here $t$ is a time coordinate which is regular across the event horizon).
-The critical observation is that the outgoing condition is equivalent to a certain smoothness requirement for $u$ at the event horizon.
+This means studying solutions to \eqref{eq:kg} of the form $\phi = e^{-i\lambda t^\star}u$, where $\lambda \in \mathbb{C}$ and $u$ is a stationary function, identified with its values on the time slice $\{ t^\star = 0 \}$; here $t^\star$ is a time coordinate which is regular across the event horizon.
+A critical observation is that the outgoing condition is equivalent to a certain smoothness requirement for $u$ at the event horizon.